Introduction to ADA compliance for WordPress

 Big thanks to Alumni Online Services for allowing us to test their web accessibility plugin, we now have some work cut out for us to improve the accessibility of our own website.

-With a quick intro to ADA compliance, you are in a great place to make sure your website is living up to the requirements for accessibility.
+With a quick intro to ADA compliance for WordPress, you are in a great place to make sure your website is living up to the requirements for accessibility.
 Most of the work falls on the web designer for ensuring enough contrast between text and background, the developer for making the code clean and correct, and the person editing content and ensuring images have alt tags.

 For most websites, it’s enough to learn these aspects of usability and apply them smartly across the site.
 The AA level for WCAG success criteria has 50 requirements that you go through and make sure your team is aware of.
 Then you run a tool to ensure that you didn’t miss anything.
 Some errors will probably still remain, but the overall result should be good.